abxproject/NothingAtAll/.github/README.md

 cd build
 cmake ../
 ```
-Then open up the project in your IDE or compiler of choice (MSVC is not officially supported because it would be too much effort.
+Then open up the project in your IDE or compiler of choice (MSVC is not officially supported.
 Try [MSYS2](https://www.msys2.org/) using GCC or Clang instead.)
 You can call the directory whatever you want, it doesn't have to be "build".

 ## Special Thanks